Aleksandrov reflection for Geometric Flows in Hyperbolic Spaces: Introduction

+In hyperbolic space, the Aleksandrov reflection method for \emph{stationary} (CMC and Weingarten) hypersurfaces in hyperbolic space goes back to do Carmo--Lawson~\cite{doCarmo} and to Levitt--Rosenberg~\cite{LevittRosenberg1985}, with later refinements by Sa Earp--Toubiana~\cite{SaEarpToubiana2001}.
+The present paper develops the parabolic counterpart of this scheme for the level-set formulation of expanding curvature flows, both in the compact case and in the non-compact case with one or two points at infinity.

-Building on the weak IMCF framework of Huisken and Ilmanen and on estimates for smooth star-shaped flows, Harvie has constructed weak inverse mean curvature flows in $\mathbb{H}^{n+1}$ which become smooth after a finite time and then evolve by classical IMCF, obtaining as applications new Minkowski-type inequalities for outer-minimising domains in hyperbolic space \cite{Harvie2024}.
+Building on the weak IMCF framework of Huisken and Ilmanen and on estimates for smooth star-shaped flows, Harvie studied weak inverse mean curvature flows in $\mathbb{H}^{n+1}$ (and, earlier, in Euclidean space \cite{harvie2022IMCFnonstarshaped} for non-star-shaped initial data).
+He showed that after a finite time these hyperbolic flows become star-shaped and, in low dimensions, smooth, so that they subsequently evolve by the classical IMCF.
+As an application, he obtained Minkowski-type inequalities for outer-minimizing domains in hyperbolic space \cite{Harvie2024}, previously known only for star-shaped hypersurfaces \cite{BrendleHungWang2016, DeLimaGirao2016}.
 His work can be viewed as a first hyperbolic counterpart to the Euclidean Aleksandrov reflection theory for extrinsic flows developed by Chow and Gulliver.
+A complementary general construction of weak IMCF in ambient spaces with Ricci $\ge -(n-1)$ was given by Mari, Rigoli and Setti~\cite{MariRigoliSetti2022} using a $p$-Laplace approximation; their framework covers $\mathbb H^{n+1}$ in every dimension.

 The present paper continues this program by studying expanding curvature flows in $\mathbb{H}^{n+1}$ from the dual perspective of weak formulations and Aleksandrov reflection.
 Throughout the paper we study a class of expanding extrinsic curvature flows of properly embedded hypersurfaces in $\H^{n+1}$.
 At the parametric level, if $\Sigma$ is a complete hypersurface and $\phi_t : \Sigma \to \H^{n+1}$, $t\in[0,T)$, is a one-parameter family of proper embeddings with inward unit normal $\eta_t$ and principal curvatures $\kappa_1\leq \dots \leq \kappa_n$, the flow is formally given by